 Source: Really good emails

-Newsletters are becoming increasingly popular, and many brands have started to experiment and find out how to take it up a notch.
+Newsletters are becoming increasingly popular, and many brands have started experimenting and finding out how to take it up a notch.

 Companies have always experimented with promotional emails to change content, CTA, and layout because it's hard to get people hooked enough to convert into customers.
 However, you can change how you promote and focus on being different by capturing their attention with funny emails.